darwinia-network/crab-docs/docs/substrate-based-crab-chain/crab-parameters.md

 sidebar_position: 1
 ---

-> This page intends to reflect current network configurations, it reflects the [runtime file](https://github.com/darwinia-network/darwinia-common/blob/master/bin/node-template/runtime/src/lib.rs), which is still a work in progress.
+> This page intends to reflect current network configurations in the *runtime*, which is still a work in progress.

 ## Consensus